Bakersfield, Texas: History

 The community was established on September 10, 1929, by Bob Walker and Farris Baker after the discovery of oil in Taylor-Link field.
 The University of Texas owned the land and offered ten year leases on lots and was said to be taking "25 per cent of the gross receipts."
 The community was named after J.T.
 Baker, a promoter with the UT lease who had hoped to develop the town site.
 Guy Rhinehart was the first person to settle there.
 A post office opened in the community that same year run by J. E. Davis.
 A hotel was moved to the location from Odessa, seventy miles away.

 Bakersfield grew rapidly and the population was estimated at just over 1,000 in 1930.
 The period of rapid growth was short-lived, however, as oil production and prices declined during the 1930s.
 The resident population had declined to 75–100 by 1931.
 Buildings were sold for the lumber or moved off site.
 The post office was closed in August 1940.
 By 1945, Bakersfield had an estimated population of 50 residents and two businesses.
 The number of inhabitants had further declined to around 30, a figure that remained unchanged throughout the later half of the 20th century.

+There is wide uncertainty, but on June 1st, 1990, a extremely violent tornado touched down and carved a 22 mile path near Bakersfield.
+It rolled 70-90 ton oil tanks and scoured the deep rooted terrain of Southwestern Texas.
+The tornado reached an estimated width of 1.3 miles wide.
+This was given an official F4 rating on the Fujita Scale despite its heavy damages.
+This remains one of the most mysterious meteorological phenomena ever known so far, with some people saying it reached 300 MPH (482 KM/H) or more winds due to its violent destruction.